oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer_group.md

 #### get_relationship

-Retrieve ID of payment term record assigned to a specific customer group record.
+Retrieve the ID of payment term record assigned to a specific customer group record.

 #### update_relationship